 The Haakaa Silicone Breastfeeding Manual Breast Pump has a single part that makes it easy to use and bring with you wherever you go.
 It also has a one-size-fits-all design that works well for most mothers.

 The Haakaa breast pump has a single piece that makes assembly non-existent.
 It also comes with easy-to-understand instructions.
 The pump is made from high-quality food-grade silicone that is free of BPA, PVC, and other harmful contaminants.

 One downside is that if you buy the most affordable model, it only comes with the pump.
-While you could transfer the expressed milk to another container and save it, this can be a hassle.
-You can buy just the cap or you can choose to buy the manual breast pump with extra parts like a lid and bottle for a higher cost.
+You can transfer the expressed milk to another container and save it, but this can be a hassle.
+You can buy just the cap or you can choose to buy the pump with a storage bottle and cap included at a higher cost.